Administrative Guide 2026

 I was born in Malaysia, do I already have a social security number?

-If you have never worked or resided in France, no. A number will be assigned to you upon your first affiliation.
-INSEE will have to validate your foreign birth certificate.
+If you have never worked or lived in France, no. A number will be assigned to you when you first register.
+INSEE will need to validate your foreign birth certificate.

-Can I register from Malaysia before my departure?
+Can I register from Malaysia before I leave?

-No. Affiliation requires proof of physical residence in France (lease agreement, bills).
-However, you can prepare all your documents in Kuala Lumpur.
+No. Affiliation requires proof of physical residence in France (tenancy agreement, bills).
+You can, however, get all your documents ready in Kuala Lumpur.

 What is a "dormant" social security number?

 If you have already lived in France, your number is kept for life.
-You just need to report your return to the CPAM to reactivate it.
+You simply need to notify the CPAM of your return to reactivate it.

 How long does it take to get the Carte Vitale?

-Allow between 2 and 4 months on average after submitting the complete file.
+Allow between 2 and 4 months on average after submitting a complete file.
 A temporary number is often assigned to you more quickly.

 Can my Malaysian spouse be on my file?

 Since PUMa, each adult has their own individual file.
-Your spouse will have to make their own application with their residence permit.
+Your spouse will need to make their own application using their residence permit.

 Do I need to translate my Malaysian birth certificate?

-Yes, if it is not multilingual or in French, a certified translation is mandatory.
+Yes.
+If it is not multilingual or in French, a certified translation is required.

-If you were contributing to the CFE in Malaysia, the transition to the general scheme is simplified and without a waiting period.
+If you were paying into the CFE in Malaysia, the transition to the general scheme is simplified and without a waiting period.

-It is accessible, but some functions (like changing your address) require you to be a resident in France.
+It is accessible, but some functions (such as changing your address) require you to be resident in France.

-Health Insurance reimburses approximately 70% of basic rates.
-A complementary insurance (mutuelle) is highly recommended for the remainder.
+Health insurance reimburses around 70% of standard rates.
+A supplementary policy (mutuelle) is strongly recommended for the rest.

 Can I see a doctor before I have my number?

-Yes, but you will have to pay the costs upfront.
-Keep your paper "Feuilles de soins" to request a retroactive reimbursement later.
+Yes, but you will have to pay upfront.
+Keep your paper "care forms" (feuilles de soins) so you can claim a retroactive reimbursement later.